PlaceOS/docs/reference/privacy-policy.md

 We may also collect information that your browser sends whenever you visit our Service (“Log Data”).

- This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages and other statistics.
+ This Log Data may include information such as your computer’s internet Protocol (“IP”) address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages and other statistics.

  ## Cookies